maldoinc/plasma-dpi-switcher/README.md

 ---

 ## Purpose
-This tool is particularly handy for people who need different scaling factors at differnt times.
+This tool is particularly handy for people who need different scaling factors at different times.
 Such as using a laptop where the built in display and the external one(s) need different scaling values.

 Manually changing DPI settings, panel height/width, clock font or other settings for widgets each time the computer is connected to a different display is tedious.